chiiyokii/AI_Project/README.md

 import warnings
 warnings.filterwarnings("ignore")
 ```
-Now that we imported our libraries and since we already checked our datas, we can start to modify our datas so they can be included more easily in our model, such as the selling and the type of accomodation.
+Now that we have imported our libraries and since we already checked our datas, we can start to modify our datas so they can be included more easily in our model, such as the selling and the type of accomodation.
 ```python
 if 'date' in df.columns:
     df['date'] = pd.to_datetime(df['date'], errors='coerce')